-Again, it is clearly stated that we are excluded from life and heaven by unbelief: “And to whom sware he that they should not enter into his rest, but to them who believed not.
+Again, it is clearly stated that we are excluded from life and heaven by unbelief: “And to whom sware he that they should not enter into his rest, but to them that believed not?
 So we see that they could not enter in because of unbelief” (Heb 3:18-19).

 When the gospel is preached, the invitation to come to Christ is genuine.
 When the elect hear it they are made willing and they come to Jesus (Acts 16:14).
 They acknowledge their sin, repent, are born again and receive the Holy Spirit.
 They receive Christ and his gift of eternal life by faith and they commit their lives to him and rejoice that he has shown them mercy.
 As Paul states: “For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the gospel” (1 Cor 4:15).
 And so the gospel is the means by which the elect are brought in to the kingdom.
 They’re not saved, and their election is meaningless, until they respond in faith and repentance to the gospel.